-COVID UPDATE July 2020.
-Hole Park Gardens are now open on Wednesdays & Thursdays (11am to 6pm) until the end of October plus additional opening on Sundays in October.
-Please come and enjoy the glorious early summer blooms including the wild flower meadows, rhododendrons and roses.
+COVID UPDATE October 2020.
+Hole Park Gardens are open on Wed/Thurs/Sun (11am to 6pm) until the end of October.
 No pre-booking necessary.
 The Tea Room offers a takeout service and filled rolls, quiche salad plus a range of drinks, cakes and of course Hole Park's famous scones which can be enjoyed in the glory of the gardens.
 The toilet facilities are also open.
 All visitors must follow social distancing guidelines and follow specific instructions issued on arrival.

 Sundays in October, 4th, 11th, 18th & 25th October

 Also Wednesdays and Thursdays

 Hole Park Gardens in Kent are renowned for their beauty all year round including spectacular autumn colour when the gardens extend their opening to include Autumn Sundays on 4th, 11th, 18th & 25th October in addition to Wednesdays and Thursdays until 29 October 2020.

 The stunning exotic border is full of vibrant colours in October including cannas and dahlias.
 The late flowering agapanthus ‘Hole Park Blue’ can also be seen in the formal gardens.

 The magnificent mature trees and Japanese Maples provide striking autumn colour at this time of year around the 16 acre gardens and 10 acre woodland.

 Visitors can enjoy a circular walk which takes walkers past a delightful carved wooden sculpture of a family of bears climbing a tree to reach a honey pot and also a renovated ‘Ice House’ which was built in around 1740 to store ice long before the days of refrigeration.
 When the ice was cut and stacked it would last for up to three years in this cool environment!